aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Deploying-the-model/notebook.md

 - You can create a notebook if you want to view the code that created the model pipeline or interact with with the model programatically.

-- Select the pipeline of your choice and choose the notebook option.
+- Select the pipeline of your choice and click **save as** and choose the notebook option.

 - You can choose the **notebook type** as a WML notebook to work with a trained model in a notebook, review and update the code, view visualisations and also deploy the model with Watson Machine Learning.